DV

 What is the difference between BTCI and STRC?

-BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto strategy, while STRC (Strategy Variable Rate Series A Perpetual Stretch Preferred Stock) tracks Preferred equity security issued by MicroStrategy Incorporated. with a cash approach.
+BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto approach, while STRC (Strategy Variable Rate Series A Perpetual Stretch Preferred Stock) tracks Preferred equity security issued by MicroStrategy Incorporated. with a bitcoin approach.
 They are issued by NEOS and Strategy respectively.

 Can I hold both BTCI and STRC?